Frequently Asked Questions

 - Who do I contact if I have a problem with my drinking water or want my well water tested?

 - For individual or "private" wells, contact your local health department.
-Check the following Web site for a list of county health department staff: www.ncalhd.org/county.htm.
+Visit the following link for a list of county health department staff: ehs.ncpublichealth.com/docs/ehsdir2015.pdf.